 Instead, I like a no-fuss quick and easy cauliflower dish that I can prepare in just a few minutes and is ready by the time I’m done setting the table.
-I make this kids and husband approved dish regularly.
+I make this kid approved dish regularly.

 I check that the cauliflower is free of blemishes and use a paring knife to trim off any brown spots, then I remove the leaves.
 You can get the most out of your head of cauliflower by using a paring knife to cut the stems vertically and then use your knife to split the floret the rest of the way.
 If you cut through the florets, you’ll have a lot of little cauliflower pieces.